JMarcan/software_engineering_python_cpp/README.md

 # Robot Motion Planning: Plot and Navigate a Virtual Maze

 ## Project description
-I've completed this as graduation project from Udacity Data Science Nanodegree.
+I've completed this as my graduation project from Udacity Data Science Nanodegree.

 The project solves [Micromouse](https://en.wikipedia.org/wiki/Micromouse) competition, wherein a robot mouse is tasked with plotting a path from a corner of the maze to its center.
 - A simulated robot mouse is placed in the maze corner with the goal to **find the shortest path to the maze's center**.
 The robot has three (the front, left and the right) obstacle sensors detecting the number of open squares in the direction of the sensor.